ttcdm/willowOS/README.md

 The kernel source files are inside `limine-c-template-x86-64/kernel/src`<br>

 ## Current progress:
-**GDT** - DONE<br>
+**GDT** - Works I'm pretty sure<br>
-**IDT** - Interrupts are set up and callable.
-Refer to the ACPI entry for more info.<br>
+**IDT** - I can expand on the entries as I see fit, but it works fine.<br>
-**Memory Management** - Memory mapping, physical and virtual addressing, physical page frame allocation and deallocation, and a functional heap.<br>
+**Memory Management** - Memory mapping, physical and virtual addressing, physical page frame allocation and deallocation, and a functional heap.
+Missing virtual memory unmapping.<br>
 **ACPI** - Parsed APCI tables manually.
 Will switch to using uACPI in the future.
 Local APIC is enabled and working.
-Need to implement timers and a proper system for all the interrupts.
+Timers are working ish as well.
 Also need an IOAPIC for keyboard interrupts so I don't have to poll for inputs.<br>
 **Multiprocessing** - Currently using 4 physical cores.
 AP's are properly initialized and are executing C code.
 Their local APIC's are enabled as well.
 Need to implement spinlocks like sephamores or something, processor synchronization, something to do with caching idk.<br>
+**Scheduling** - Current step.
+Still trying to figure out how to go about this...<br>

 ### To run,<br>
 ```